1900-1983 Distance and Cross Country

 Women’s

-Women's Cross country starts in a big way.
-First in 4 of seven meets.
-Horns win the TAIAW championship, and the tower is orange.
-Runners were 16th at the national meet.
+Women’s Cross country starts in a big way.
+They are first in four of seven meets.
+The Horns win the TAIAW championship, and the tower is orange.
+The runners were 16th at the national meet.

-Women win the regional meet and the tower is lit up.
-The team was 16th at the National meet.
+The women’s team won the regional meet, and the tower is lit up.
+The team placed 16th at the National meet.

 Men’s